TranNhatTan14/Obsidian/Competitions/Location Mention Recognition.md

   - "[[Competitions]]"
   - "[[Microsoft]]"
 ---
+# Data

+- We can only use data from the CSV file, so we should get the most from the

+# Computational Resources

 https://github.com/mehranshakarami/AI_Spectrum

 To add on top of this [@Amy_Bray](https://zindi.africa/users/Amy_Bray) When we build a csv using the JSON Data, we do not have the ordering issue.
 The main concern here is the CSV you provided us , the person who created it did not create it correctly, and we fear that the same mistakes have been carried over to the test that we are being evaluated on.
 To put it into context, The same text provided here by @salim-benhamadi when we build our data from the JSON in the github we get this: